For urgent consular assistance call

 Be wary of dishonest retailers of mobile phones, electrical goods and cameras.

-If you live in Singapore, go to the Consumers Association of Singapore.
+If you live in Singapore, go to the Consumers Association of Singapore to lodge a complaint.

 Terrorist attacks could happen in Singapore.
 Attacks could be random and may affect places that Westerners frequent.